timojuez/hificon/README.md

-# HiFiCon Network Amp Software
+# HiFiCon Network Amplifier Server and Client Software
-### Free High Freedelity for Your Computer
+### This software provides high level Python variable bindings for an underlying asynchronous data transportation.
+It comes with three different client programs.

 ## Features
 - HiFiCon Tray Control*
-    - Amplifier control via tray icon
+    - Control attributes via tray icon
     - Mouse and keyboard volume key support
-    - Amplifier notifications OSD
+    - Notifications OSD
     - Automatic amp power control
 	    - Switching the amplifier on when sound starts playing**
 	    - Switching the amplifier off when sound stops or computer shuts down/suspends
 - HiFiCon Control Menu*
-    - Manipulate many of the amp's attributes
+    - Control attributes in a standalone app
-- HiFiSh HiFi Shell: Send custom commands to the amp and program your own hifi script
+- HiFiSh HiFi Shell: Send custom commands and run your own hifi script
 - Automatic amplifier discovery*
 - Platform independent
 - Easily control your AVR – even far away from remote control distance
 - Amp server software

-*Currently only supports Denon/Marantz AVR compatible (tested with Denon X1400H)
+*Requires an implemented protocol

 **Requires pulseaudio

+## Preliminaries

+**A target** is an entity associated to a protocol.
+Amplifiers will be called target in this document.
+**Attributes** are variables that a target's protocol provides.
+It can be volume, power, etc.

+### Supported Protocols
+- Denon; Denon/Marantz AVR compatible (tested with Denon X1400H); scheme: `denon://IP:PORT`
+- Raw Telnet; Reads telnet data without further interpretation; scheme: `raw_telnet://IP:PORT`
+- Emulator; Emulates any other protocol; scheme: `emulator:PROTOCOL`

-## Requirements on the Client
+### Requirements on the Client
-- Amplifier connected via LAN/Wifi
 - Python 3 and Pip

-Optional:
+**Amplifiers**
+- The amplifier needs to be connected via LAN/Wifi

 **For automatic power control:**
 - SystemD
 - Pulseaudio

-**For mouse and keyboard volume key support**
-- Any platform

-## Requirements on Server
+### Requirements on Server
 - Python 3 and Pip